 Its mainly for this reason, ie because the far-left seems particularly unhinged at the moment, that I went looking across the divide for something a little more reasoned and logical.
 Be the exemplar.
 Not the crass, boor that trades insults on twitter. (that is not aimed at anyone in particular) Stay on topic, be polite.
 You’ll do better.
 I believe in swings and round abouts.
 Politics is cyclical and I don’t think the left will stay insane forever (god I hope not).
 Eventually they’ll start sounding more reasonable (and centrist) again and be more inclined to disavow their fanatical fringes… just like the right (eh… now… mostly) disavows its kooky, crazy fringe.
 Make hay while the sun shines and use this opportunity to market some of the better economic stuff.

 Anyways, I mention Steven Crowder because I saw this.
 Which I really love.
 I know this is a meme and not the original.
-But still, it appeals to my libertarian tendencies and its probably something Mr. Crowder would say.
+But still, it appeals to my libertarian tendencies.

 In any event this post is not about that (before Joey disappears down the rabbit hole and reappears several hours later with a slightly frazzled look (handcuffed to a dead hooker) and a ten thousand word tirade about liberalism)